grab/engineering-blog/_posts/2024-10-09-transforming-the-analytics-landscape-with-RAG-powered-LM.md

 Scaling to multiple queries for a fraud investigation process, what was once a time-consuming fraud investigation can now be reduced to a matter of minutes, as the A\* bot is capable of providing all the necessary info simultaneously.

-Figure 5 shows a sample of fraud investigation responses from the A* bot.
+Figure 5 shows a sample of fraud investigation responses from A* bot.
+Scaling to multiple queries for a fraud investigation process, what was once a time-consuming fraud investigation can now be reduced to a matter of minutes, as the A* bot is capable of providing all the necessary information simultaneously.

 <div class="post-image-section"><figure>
   <img src="/img/rag-llm/rag-llm-5.png" alt="" style="width:80%"><figcaption align="middle">Figure 5.
 Sample of fraud investigation responses.</figcaption>